 Things arranged in odd numbers are more appealing, memorable, and effective than even-numbered groupings.
 Also, when you see an odd number of things, your eye moves around more, creating a more interesting visual experience.

 2. Only Use Industrial Strength Glue

-We don’t want the design to be ruined by a falling succulent/plant.
+We don’t want the design to be ruined by a falling succulent, plant, or stem.